rockettheme/docs/Docs/joomla/templates/studius/INDEX.md

 Introduction
 -----

-Studius provides exceptional background elements, exclusive new particles, and a content friendly layout that bring new life to business and corporate websites.
-A breathtaking, beautiful design for the next generation.
+Studius provides exceptional background elements, exclusive new particles, and a content friendly layout that bring new life to educational projects.
+Simple but solid design for the next generation school or university.

 ![](assets/studius.png)